About Studio 39 – Our Hair Salon

 Our History, a Kansas City hair salon.

-Before it became an established Kansas City hair salon, Studio 39 was created because Gemy Chiarizio believed if a stylist could improve someone’s day, a salon could do the same for a community.
-Business operation began on 39th street in July of 2001.
+Before it became an established Kansas City hair salon, Studio 39 was created because Gemy Chiarizio believed if a stylist could improve someone’s day, a hair salon could do the same for a community.
+Business operation this Kansas City hair salon began on 39th street in July of 2001.
 Eight weeks later the 9/11 tragedy occurred.
-Lifting people’s confidence and spirits became a mission for her and the stylists.
-Creating a positive place to help people look and feel their best has been our goal since 2001.
+Lifting people’s confidence and spirits through salon services became a mission for her and the stylists.
+Creating a positive place – as a local Kansas City hair salon – to help people look and feel their best has been our goal since 2001.

 A Kansas City hair salon buzz.

-Salon specialty work is part of our history as a Kansas City salon, but 20 years ago it was rare.
-Soon Gemy’s beauty approach drew attention, and her clientele grew.
+Salon specialty work is part of our history as a Kansas City hair and skincare salon, but 20 years ago it was rare.
+Soon Gemy’s beauty approach drew attention, salon services expanded and her clientele grew.
 Hiring salon assistants helped better serve her large customer base.
 She was still booked in advance for months, but the salon was gaining momentum as a local business.

-As the salon assistants developed into stylists, the belief that success can be taught and shared became a key part of being a Kansas city hair salon.
-Eventually the stylists became mentors which helped us become one of best Kansas City hair salons.
-The phrase “we will never forget” is taken to heart here.
+As the salon assistants developed into stylists, the belief that success can be taught and shared became a key part of being a Kansas City hair salon.
+Eventually the stylists became mentors which helped us become one of the best Kansas City hair salons.
+The phrase “we will never forget” is taken to heart here and all of our salon services are provided with authenticity and the desire to lift one another up.
 Since September 11th, 2001, we have offered a discount for active military, police officers and first responders.

 Studio 39, our history of success.

-The 2008 recession affected small local business.
-When many were downsizing, the salon experienced new growth.
-After finding a gallery space in the West Side/Crossroads area, Gemy came off maternity leave early to supervise construction.
-It was the first move off 39th street, and within 2 years the salon again outgrew their space.
-Another expansion was needed but this time she wanted a space the salon would not outgrow.
+The 2008 recession affected small local businesses.
+When many were downsizing, the salon and salon services experienced new growth again.
+After finding a gallery space in the West Side/Crossroads area, Gemy came off maternity leave early to supervise construction of a much larger Kansas City hair salon.
+It was the first move off 39th street, and within 2 years the salon again outgrew their space as salon services continued to expand.
+Another expansion was needed but this time she wanted a space the Kansas City hair salon would not outgrow.

 A local salon becomes a local business brand.

 Before the recession, Downtown KC development was booming.
 By 2010 it had come to a halt.
-It made finding the right space difficult, but one day Gemy came across a vacant 4,000 square foot warehouse in the historic Broadway Bottling District.
-So, on October1st, 2012 she began her largest salon construction project, and on January 2nd, 2013 Studio 39 Salon opened its doors.
+It made finding the right space for a hair salon difficult, but one day Gemy came across a vacant 4,000 square foot warehouse in the historic Broadway Bottling District.
+So, on October 1st, 2012 she began her largest hair salon construction project, and on January 2nd, 2013 Studio 39 Salon opened its doors.

 Incorporating the historical neighborhoods was important since they were part of the Studio 39 story.
 The eclectic vibe of 39th street and the midcentury inspired colors of the art deco West-side gallery can be seen in the design Studio 39 Downtown.
 In 2018, she began the early phases of construction planning for Studio 39 of Lakewood in Lee’s Summit.
-The second salon location opened in April of 2019.
+The second Lee’s Summit hair salon location opened in April of 2019.
+This Lee’s Summit hair salon offers the same client-focus philosophy with high-quality salon services – hair color salon, skincare salon services – at a location that is convenient to those outside of downtown Kansas City.
 Both locations are well known Kansas City hair salons and make the Studio 39 brand.

 Our History of Hope, Love and Charity